 - Additional research is required to understand how Universal Analytics has been implemented on your website, which features are being taken advantage of, and how.

 What gtag.js Is

-Arriving to incredibly little fanfare in 2017, the “Global Site Tag” is the most recent update to Google Analytics’ “default” tracking library.
-It isn’t really an update of Universal Analytics, though – the gtag.js library simply requests and loads the analytics.js library.
-However, it does allow for easier integration and data-sharing between Google’s various website and conversion measurement products (Google Analytics, Google Ads, Google Optimize, Display & Video 360, Search Ads 360, Campaign Manager).
+Arriving to incredibly little fanfare in 2017, the “Global Site Tag” is the most recent revision to Google Analytics’ “default” tracking library.
+It isn’t really an update to Universal Analytics, though – the gtag.js library simply requests and loads the analytics.js library – but it does allow for easier integration and data-sharing between Google’s various website and conversion measurement products (Google Analytics, Google Ads, Google Optimize, Display & Video 360, Search Ads 360, Campaign Manager).